luomus/kotka-v3/README.md

 This is the new Angular and Nestjs-based version of Kotka CMS.

-Start the development server with docker-compose using `docker-compose up` in the root of the project.
+Start the development server with docker-compose using `docker compose up` in the root of the project.

 ## Testing